 Gstaad Rental Market Overview

-The Gstaad rental market in 2025 remains among the most exclusive and supply-constrained in the Swiss Alps.
-Driven by seasonal demand, international clientele, and strict zoning regulations, rental inventory remains limited, especially for luxury chalets and premium furnished apartments.
+The Gstaad rental market in 2026 stands among the most exclusive and supply-constrained in the Swiss Alps.
+Seasonal demand, international clientele, and strict zoning regulations keep rental inventory tight, especially for luxury chalets and premium furnished apartments.
+Interest rate movements have done little to soften this dynamic.

-This scarcity results in strong pricing power, low vacancy, and consistent rental flows for property owners.
+That scarcity translates directly into strong pricing power, low vacancy, and consistent rental flows for property owners.
+If you own here, you’re in a structurally advantaged position.

-Notably, Gstaad functions largely as a high-end second-home destination, which means rental activity is heavily concentrated during winter and summer seasons.
-The tenant base is composed of global elites, diplomats, private wealth families, and long-stay tourists seeking privacy, security, and access to world-class alpine amenities.
+Gstaad functions largely as a high-end second-home destination, which means rental activity concentrates heavily during winter and summer seasons.
+Your tenant base will be composed of global elites, diplomats, private wealth families, and long-stay tourists seeking privacy, security, and access to world-class alpine amenities.
+These are not typical renters.

 - 1-Bedroom Apartment: CHF 3,500 – CHF 4,800